aarron-lee/SimpleDeckyTDP/README.md

 ### Prerequisites

 Decky Loader must already be installed.
 If using ryzenadj for TDP control, test ryzenadj first to make sure it's working on your device.
+The ROG Ally and Ally X do not need ryzenadj.

 ### Quick Install / Update